MicrosoftDocs/memdocs/memdocs/intune/protect/identity-protection-configure.md

 This feature applies to devices running:

-- Windows 10
-- Windows 11

-In addition to use of an Identity protection profile, Intune supports the following options to manage settings for Windows Hello for Business:
+In addition to Identity protection profiles, Intune supports the following options to manage settings for Windows Hello for Business:

 - [During device enrollment](../protect/windows-hello.md): Manage Windows Hello when a device enrolls with a tenant-wide policy.
 - [Security baselines](../protect/security-baselines.md): Some settings for Windows Hello can be managed by security baselines like the baselines for *Microsoft Defender for Endpoint security* or  *Security Baseline for Windows 10 and later*.